gabeklein/expressive-mvc/README.md

 <h3 id="managing-section"><code>Provider</code> (instance property)</h3>

 Another reserved property on a controller instance is `Property`.
 Within the context of a component, this should be visible.
-Wrap it around elements making up the component, to declare your state down-stream.
+Wrap it around elements making up the component, to declare your state for down-stream.

 ```jsx
 export const App = () => {